NicolasKheirallah/NextJs-M365-Blog/data/blog/Create-SharePoint-Item-From-Power-Automate.md

 11. And this is how the SharePoint List looks like.
     ![Image](/static/images/assets/PowerAppsCreateListItems/11.png)

-Remember to add a reset after inputting as well as a Your input notification or screen informting the user that it has been saved.
+Remember to add a reset after inputting as well.
+This to clear the information for the user.
+Also add a notification or screen to inform the user that it has been saved.